Cabinet Refinishing, A Job Best Left to the Professionals

 At the shop, the cabinet doors and drawers go through several stages:

-- The doors and drawer fronts go through the same process as the boxes and frames in your kitchen; everything is washed, hand-sanded, cracks and blemishes are repaired, then they are primed, and caulked to ensure a durable, furniture-grade finish.
+- The doors and drawer fronts go through the same process as the boxes and frames in your kitchen; everything is washed, hand-sanded, cracks and blemishes are repaired, then they are primed, and repaired again to achieve a furniture-grade finish.

-- All of the pieces then receive three coats of a commercial-grade acrylic coating, applied in their contaminant-free spray booth.
+- All of the pieces then receive three coats of a post catalyzed polyurethane top coat, applied in their contaminant-free spray booth.